 They make a great appetizer or a delicious side dish.
 When I make them as a side dish, I like to serve them with a main dish that I can cook in the same 450°F oven.
 So I often serve them with one of the following:

 Yes, although they won't be as good as the freshly made pizzas.
 You can keep the leftovers in the fridge, in an airtight container, for up to 3 days.
 Place them on paper towels to absorb extra moisture, and reheat them in the microwave, covered, on 50% power.

 Never miss a recipe!

 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!

 - 1 extra-large zucchini, total weight about 1 lb., unpeeled

 - ¼ teaspoon black pepper

 - ¼ cup marinara sauce

 - 1 oz uncured pepperoni

-- Spoon a little marinara sauce on top of each zucchini slice.
+- Remove the pan from the oven.
+Spoon a little marinara sauce on top of each zucchini slice.
 Top with cheese and pepperoni.
-Return to the hot oven for 2 minutes or so, just until cheese is melted.
+Return to the broiler just until cheese is melted, 30-60 more seconds.
 Serve immediately.